 All faculty involved in the training program have medical staff appointments at TCH and academic appointments in the BCM Department of Pediatrics.
-Fellows will work clinically with a variety of faculty members throughout the two-year fellowship.
-Fellows will also select one research/scholarship mentor with whom they will focus their research/scholarship over the two-year training period.
-Both clinical and research/scholarship supervision will occur during individual meetings with the identified supervisor(s) on a regular basis.
+Fellows will work clinically with a variety of faculty members throughout the twoyear fellowship.
+Fellows will also select one research/scholarship mentor with whom they will focus their research/scholarship over the twotraining period.
+Both clinical research/scholarship supervision will occur during individual meetings with the identified supervisor(s) on a regular basis.
 On occasion, group supervision supplements individual supervision.
 Some rotations also involve "live" supervision during sessions with children and families.